Understanding Public Records

 11. Are certain government records exempt from disclosure?

 The public records law exempts certain types of records from required disclosure.
 The law says that records containing certain communications between attorneys and their government clients, state tax information (N.C.G.S. § 132-1.1), trade secrets (N.C.G.S. § 132-1.2), certain lawsuit settlements (N.C.G.S. § 132-1.3), criminal investigation records (N.C.G.S. § 132-1.4), and records about industrial expansion (N.C.G.S. § 132-6(d)), are not public records.

 Several statutes regulate public disclosure of personnel information of government employees.
-Although some personnel information is public (for example, name, age, date of employment, current position, title, current salary, date of most recent salary or position assignment change and location of current assignment) personnel files of state, county and municipal employees are generally confidential.
+Although some personnel information is public (for example, name, age, date of employment, current position, title, current salary, date of most recent salary or position assignment change, location of current assignment and the written notice of final termination decision) personnel files of state, county and municipal employees are generally confidential.
 See N.C.G.S. §§ 126-22, 153A-98, 160A-168, 115C-321, 115D-29, 122C-158, 130A-42, 131E-97.1, 162A-6.1.
 These rules apply to personnel information for applicants, current employees and former employees.

 12. If records containing “criminal investigation” information are not public records, does that mean that all law enforcement records are confidential?

 N.C.G.S. § 132-1.4 (a) states that records of criminal investigations conducted by public law enforcement agencies or records of criminal intelligence information compiled by public law enforcement agencies are not public records.
 However, unless otherwise prohibited by law, certain information collected by public law enforcement agencies is public record as defined by the Public Records Law.